diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 println(result.count())
 println(result.collect().mkString(“,”))
 ```
 Notice that we called persist() on the RDD before the first action.
-The persist() call on its own doesn’t force evaluation.
-If you attempt to cache too much data to fit in memory, Spark will automatically evict old partitions using a Least Recently Used (LRU) cache policy.
-For the memory-only storage levels, it will recompute these partitions the next time they are accessed, while for the memory-and-disk ones, it will write them out to disk.
+The persist() call on its own doesn’t force evaluation(PS: persist happens after the first action() call). `If you attempt to cache too much data to fit in memory, Spark will automatically evict old partitions using a Least Recently Used (LRU) cache policy`. `For the memory-only storage levels, it will recompute these partitions the next time they are accessed`, while for the memory-and-disk ones, it will write them out to disk.
 In either case, this means that you don’t have to worry about your job breaking if you ask Spark to cache too much data.
 However, caching unnecessary data can lead to eviction of useful data and more recomputation time.

-Finally, RDDs come with a method called unpersist() that lets you manually remove them from the cache.
+Finally, RDDs come with a method called `unpersist()` that lets you manually remove them from the cache.

 ## Chapter 4.
 Working with Key/Value Pairs

 Key/value RDDs are commonly used to perform aggregations, and often we will do some initial ETL (extract, transform, and load) to get our data into a key/value format.
 Key/value RDDs expose new operations (e.g., counting up reviews for each product, grouping together data with the same key, and grouping together two different RDDs)

-We also discuss an advanced feature that lets users control the layout of pair RDDs across nodes: partitioning.
+We also discuss an advanced feature that lets users control the layout of pair RDDs across nodes: `partitioning`.
 Using controllable partitioning, applications can sometimes greatly reduce communication costs by ensuring that data will be accessed together and will be on the same node.
 This can provide significant speedups.
 We illustrate partitioning using the `PageRank algorithm` as an example.

 Spark provides special operations on RDDs containing key/value pairs.
 These RDDs are called pair RDDs.
 Pair RDDs are a useful building block in many programs, as they expose operations that allow you to act on each key in parallel or regroup data across the network.
 For example, pair RDDs have a reduceByKey() method that can aggregate data separately for each key, and a join() method that can merge two RDDs together by grouping elements with the same key.
 It is common to extract fields from an RDD (representing, for instance, an event time, customer ID, or other identifier) and use those fields as keys in pair RDD operations.

 ### Creating Pair RDDs
-Many formats we explore loading from in Chapter 5 will directly return pair RDDs for their key/value data.
+`Many formats we explore loading from in Chapter 5 will directly return pair RDDs for their key/value data`.
 In other cases we have a regular RDD that we want to turn into a pair RDD.
 We can do this by running a map() function that returns key/value pairs.

 To illustrate, we show code that starts with an RDD of lines of text and keys the data by the first word in each line.